 Are you staying abroad at the test weekend?
-Check out how to attend the aptitude test online via remote proctoring from abroad and register before 21 March.
+Check out how to attend the aptitude test online via remote proctoring from abroad.

 This is carried out by using entrance examinations for almost all study programmes.
 You will participate in a course of admission, in which we will be testing your study competencies.
 In a uniTEST, you will be tested for academic ability within a series of different areas, e.g. the ability to think critically and quantitative and linguistic understanding.
 In most study programmes, you will also participate in subject specific tests, in which your knowledge, your personal skills and your motivation for your choice of study will be brought into play.